TheEddu/project-Ferris-Wheel/README.md

 - CSS3

 **How to View:**
-You can view the project of the giant wheel [here](insert-link-of-project), try the animation and explore the source code.
+You can view the project of the giant wheel [here]((https://theedusantos.github.io/project-Ferris-Wheel/)), try the animation and explore the source code.

 ====================================================================================================